Explore your ancestry with a free trial!

 A stained glass window at the Old State Capitol, a historic government building, Baton Rouge, Louisiana, USA.

 As far as culture, Baton Rouge is a center for it in Louisiana.
-It was settled by a multicultural, diverse population of people, from various nations in Europe, as well as from Africa.
-Most of the early African residents were either slaves or indentured servants, but soon became a free and unique culture of their own in Louisiana.
+It was settled by a multicultural, diverse population of people from various nations in Europe, as well as from Africa.
+Most of the early African residents were either slaves or indentured servants but soon became a free and unique culture of their own in Louisiana.
 At one time, Baton Rouge has actually been ruled by groups from seven different places across its history since colonial times—Great Britain, France, Spain, the Republic of West Florida, a US territory, a US state, a Confederate state, and a United States state again after the end of the Civil War.

 The first known Europeans to encounter the Mississippian culture that had replaced the Muskogean one in Baton Rouge were the Spanish.
 According to their accounts, many of the political centers of the Mississippian culture were already in decline when they arrived.
 Some cities and settlements were abandoned altogether, leaving the Spanish to find their remnants and wonder about the people who once lived there.
 At the time of the first Spanish exploration, the area that is now Baton Rouge was inhabited by moderately sized chiefdoms, with independent villages and small, autonomous tribal groups in between them.
-Later Spanish explorations found that areas that had been inhabited on the first contact were abandoned, or greatly reduced in population, mostly due to diseases the Spanish unknowingly brought with them on the first trip there that the native tribes had no immunity to yet.
+Later, Spanish explorations found that areas that had been inhabited on the first contact were abandoned or greatly reduced in population, mostly due to diseases the Spanish unknowingly brought with them on the first trip there that the native tribes had no immunity to yet.

 The name Baton Rouge means “red stick” in French.
 The area was given this name in 1698 when a French expedition arrived on the scene and found a red pole that indicated the boundary between the hunting grounds of the Houma and Bavagoula native people.
 The French translated a native word meaning “red stick” (istrouma) into their own language.
 The name is also a slight deviation from the Choctaw words for “red pole”, which were “iti humma.”

-Europeans began to settle Baton Rouge in 1721, with French colonists being the first to establish a presence there with a military and trading post.
+Europeans began to settle in Baton Rouge in 1721, with French colonists being the first to establish a presence there with a military and trading post.
 Among the Europeans and Africans who lived there among the native tribes, the French-speaking settlers of Acadia in Canada were sent there by British forces who conquered Acadia from the French.
 The descendants of the Acadians kept their own culture separate from the many other ones around them and became the ancestors of today’s modern Cajuns.

 Baton Rouge incorporated as a city in 1817.
 A large military barracks was built there that has been used by all the governments that have controlled the area over the centuries since European settlement.
 The barracks is now on the National Register of Historic Places.

-Baton Rouge was permanently acquired by the United States in 1803, with the Louisiana Purchase.
+Baton Rouge was permanently acquired by the United States in 1803 with the Louisiana Purchase.
 This purchase prompted additional settlement there by those of Anglo-American descent.
 Baton Rouge was deemed the capital of the new state of Louisiana in 1846.
-Construction on the capitol building began in 1847 and was unique among state capitol buildings in that it was Neo-Gothic in design, rather than a mimic of the United States capitol building in Washington, D.C.
+Construction on the capitol building began in 1847 and was unique among state capitol buildings in that it was Neo-Gothic in design rather than a mimic of the United States capitol building in Washington, D.C.
 It, too, has been deemed a National Historic Landmark building.
 It is distinguished, just like Baton Rouge.